jimboquijano/suriform/docs/guide/walkthrough/error-handling.md

 ## 💭 Error Popups

 Use `handleErrors()` to easily display error popups with less boilerplate.
-For a better control, use `withPopup()` directly along with `useValidity` to interpolate each message.
+For a better control, use `withPopup()` along with `useValidity` to interpolate each message.

 ::: tabs
 == handleErrors